 Router Bit Cleaner

-Mistakes to Avoid When Using A Router in Woodworking
+Mistakes to Avoid When Using A Wood Router

 As soon as they get their hands on an electric router, the majority of people make a couple of simple but surprisingly prevalent mistakes in woodworking.
 To begin with, they use the same bit for various sorts of wood, which is inefficient.
 Here are some router tips to avoid mistakes: